Shop & Office Hours

 What does ACA accreditation mean?

-American Camp Association (ACA) accreditation means you can have confidence that all aspects of the camp program, procedures, and facilities have been measured against national standards and goes a step beyond state’s basic licensing requirements.
-ACA covers over 300 standards in areas such as staff selection, safety rules, program, health & sanitation and administration.
+American Camp Association (ACA) accreditation means you can have confidence that all aspects of the camp program, procedures, and facilities have been measured against rigorous national standards, above and beyond the state’s basic licensing requirements.
+ACA covers over 300 standards in areas such as staff selection, safety rules, program, health & sanitation, and administration.
 Standards are evaluated yearly and in most cases they meet or exceed Girl Scout Safety-Wise and state guidelines.

 What kinds of activities do you do at camp?

-Camp is a great place to meet new friends, have fun and learn new skills.
-Campers might swim, canoe, kayak, hike, sing songs, build a fire, ride a horse, climb a wall, use a global positioning system, make jewelry, learn about plants and animals, try archery, and more !
+Camp is a great place to meet new friends, have fun, and learn new skills.
+Campers might swim, canoe, kayak, hike, sing songs, build a fire, ride a horse, climb a wall, use a GPS unit, make jewelry, learn about plants and animals, try archery, and more!
 Camp is a place where girls learn to live and work together in a community without the outside distraction of modern technology.
 A typical day at camp includes waterfront time, a team-building challenge or a craft project, eating together, a camp kaper, and an evening campfire.
 See the Camp Guide for more specifics on each session.
 While at camp, girls can visit the Camp Store to buy stuffed animals, t-shirts, water bottles, jewelry, and other cool stuff.
 Items range in price from $2-30.

 Is there a question we haven't answered?
 Contact us for more information!